Leukemia Health (cont.)

 Comment on this

-Because the symptoms of leukemia are nonspecific and the causes are not clearly defined, one's health care professional will carry out extensive interviews and any appropriate tests in order to identify the underlying cause.
+Because the symptoms of leukemia are nonspecific and the causes are not clearly defined, one's health care professional will carry out a complete history and physical examination and any appropriate tests in order to identify the underlying cause.

 Blood tests: Blood is drawn from a vein in order to check the blood cell counts.
-In most cases of leukemia, the white blood cell count is very high (although it is not uncommon for the white cell count to be normal in many of the childhood acute lymphocytic leukemias) and the platelet and red cell counts are low.
+In most cases of leukemia, the white blood cell count is abnormal - either very low, or more commonly, very high (although it is not uncommon for the white cell count to be normal in many of the childhood acute lymphocytic leukemias) and the platelet and red cell counts are low.
 This makes the health care professional consider leukemia as the diagnosis.
 Other tests are performed to check liver and kidney functions and the possible presence of leukemic cells in the spinal fluid.

 Biopsy: Because other conditions may give rise to atypical white cell counts, the only way to confirm the diagnosis of leukemia is via an aspirate and biopsy of the bone marrow.